beaudenison/beaudenison/README.md

-# Hi there! 👋 I'm Beau Denison
+# Hi there! 👋 I'm Beau

 ## 🎭 About Me

 - 😄 Meme lord by nature
-- 💻 Passionate about technology and coding
+- 💻 Nerd
 - 🌱 Always learning something new
 - 🎯 Open to collaborating on interesting projects

 ## 📫 How to Reach Me

-Feel free to connect with me here on GitHub!
+Feel free to connect with me here on GitHub or on X @beaudenison!

 ---